 Attendance: You are college students, and a part of your college experience is determining how you learn best.
-You are required to attend live sessions at least twice throughout the term, though you are welcome to attend all of them!
-This course will cover a lot of ground very quickly and the exams will draw from all class material: readings, lectures, and classroom discussion.
-Participating in discussions in class is a good way to get thinking about the material and is part of your grade as well.
+This course will cover a lot of ground very quickly and the exams will draw from all class material: readings, lectures, labs, and classroom (forum) discussion.
+Participating in forums or in lab discussions is a good way to get thinking about the material and is part of your grade (forums) as well.